This is the start of a modding tutorial for Minecraft. This is a work in progress.

 - Built-in issue trackers to help you track bugs and feature improvements.

 - Built-in wikis so you can easily write up documentation for your mod.

 - Snippet sharing so you can share specific parts of your code easily.
-This can be very useful when you’re trying to get help with mod on the Forge forums, for example.
+This can be very useful when you’re trying to get help on the Forge forums, for example.

-There are a few minor considerations that might swing you one way or the other.
+Any of these three will be perfectly sufficient for your modding project.
+There are a few minor considerations that might swing you towards one or the other.

 - GitHub is by far the most popular of Git providers and has a large number of users.
 This makes it a little easier to collaborate on mods, because a lot of modders already have GitHub accounts.